nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to review flashcards
+1. User requests to review flashcards.
-2. SWEe! enters review mode
+2. SWEe! enters review mode.
-3. User enters `↓ key` to show answer
+3. User enters `↓ key` to show answer.
-4. User enters `→ key` to show the next flashcard or `← key` to show the previous flashcard in the list
+4. User enters `→ key` to show the next flashcard.

-    Steps 3-4 are repeated until the user finishes reviewing all flashcards or until the user enters `q` key to quit review mode
+    Steps 3-4 are repeated until the user finishes reviewing all flashcards.

     Use case ends.